My OpenLearn Profile

 - Get recognition for your learning

 Learning, thinking and doing

 How do we learn?
-Understanding ‘how’ is the key to learning more effectively.
-This unit looks at the three main categories of theories: the acquisitive, constructivist and experiential models of learning.
+Understanding how is the key to learning more effectively.
+This free course, Learning, thinking and doing, looks at the three main categories of theories: the acquisitive, constructivist and experiential models of learning.
 There is no right way to learn but developing an active approach will ensure that you are open to new ideas.

-- assess your learning styles and capabilities, using a learning file in which to record your progress;
+- assess personal learning styles and capabilities, using a learning file in which to record progress

 - discuss the main conceptions of managing as an activity, and how systems thinking and practice benefit from learning by experience.

 You can start this course right now without signing-up.
 Click on any of the course content sections below to start at any point in this course.

 If you want to be able to track your progress, earn a free Statement of Participation, and access all course quizzes and activities, sign-up.

 - 3 Acquisitive learning

 - 4 Introduction to systems practice